 Instructions

 - Add the pork to a roasting pan.
-Cover with the dry rub and pat the spices into the meat.
+Cover with the dry spice rub mixture and pat the seasoning into the meat.

 - Spoon the adobo sauce from the can onto the pork.
-You can use the actual adobo chiles in another recipe or discard.
+You can use the actual chiles in another recipe or discard them.
 Rub the adobo into the pork with the backside of a spoon.

-- Add the stock into the roasting pan and place the pan in the oven for 30 minutes.
+- Add the stock to the roasting pan and place the pan in the oven for 30 minutes.

 - After 30 minutes, remove from the oven.
 Layer the cilantro over the top of the pork and cover the roasting pan tightly with foil.

 - Remove from the oven.
-Remove the pork from the roasting pan onto a rimmed baking sheet.
+Transfer the pork from the roasting pan onto a rimmed baking sheet.
 Using forks, shred the meat and discard any fatty sections.

-- Add back in some of the pan juices and enjoy hot!
+- Add back in some of the pot juices and enjoy hot!

 This sounds good.
 Something new to try as well. thanks for sharing this recipe.